ArtDor2/aTab/README.md

 <br/>v2.0.0
 - [ ] emojis in the context menu to improve recognizability
 - [ ] I18N support (only English currently)
+- [ ] publicly sharable list by keyword (for acces to lists without signing into google account)
 <br/>other:
 - [ ] Dev blog, on GitHub pages, custom optimized for speed